 Alcohol thins your blood, which can increase bleeding during and after medication abortion.

 Medication abortion naturally causes bleeding similar to a heavy period.
-Most people bleed for several days after taking misoprostol, with the heaviest bleeding occurring in the first 24-48 hours.
+Most people bleed for several days after taking misoprostol, with the heaviest alcohol after misoprostol concerns centered on the first 24–48 hours.

 Normal bleeding includes: